martinjedwabny/martinjedwabny.github.io/cv/index.md

 - Directors: Madalina Croitoru and Pierre Bisquert.
 - Ministerial fund for the University of Montpellier.

-### University of Buenos Aires - Faculty of Exact and Natural Sciences
+### University of Buenos Aires - Faculty of Sciences
 #### LSc. in Computer Science
 ##### Buenos Aires, Argentina
 ######  Mar.
 2013 - Jul.
 2019